iannbing/simple-promise-poller/README.md

 pollerA.poll(taskA1);
 pollerB.poll(taskB1);

-// taskB1 is still running.
+// taskA1 will be canceled, but taskB1 is still running. pollerA.clear();
-pollerA.clear();

 ```